Captioning for all (2021, September 8). Inside Higher Ed online (with Morton Ann Gernsbacher).

 David G. Myers on hearing loss in worship: An invisible disability.
-(Interview with Joan Huyser-Honig).
-(September 15, 2016).
-Calvin Institute of Worship.
+(September, 2016).
+Interview with Joan Huyser-Honig, Calvin Institute of Christian Worship.
+(See also here (PDF).)

 Imagining a future where hearing loops double the value of hearing instruments (July 3, 2013).
 Hearing Health & Technology Matters.